Docker » Fundamentals

 Legacy applications May need refactoring Run as-is

-Containers are lightweight, resource-efficient, and portable, making them suitable for modern, scalable applications.
-Virtual machines provide strong isolation, full OS support, and hardware emulation but can be resource-intensive and slower to start up.
+Containers are lightweight, resource-efficient, and portable, suited to modern scalable applications; virtual machines provide strong isolation, full OS support, and hardware emulation at the cost of higher resource use and slower startup.
+The two architectures side by side:

 Container Architecture Hardware Host OS + Kernel Container Runtime App A Bins/Libs App B Bins/Libs App C Bins/Libs Virtual Machine Architecture Hardware Host OS Hypervisor App A Bins/Libs Guest OS App B Bins/Libs Guest OS App C Bins/Libs Guest OS